Best leaf blower to make light work of tidying

 Best corded leaf blower

-The only corded option on our list, the Stihl BGE 71 is considerably cheaper than bigger brand names without the need for a separate battery pack and charger.
-However, you will be restricted depending on where your mains power outlet is and will require an extra extension lead for anything over 5m.
+As one of the corded options on our list, the Stihl BGE 71 is considerably cheaper than bigger brand names without the need for a separate battery pack and charger.
+However, you will be restricted depending on where your mains power outlet is and will require an extra extension lead for anything over five metres.

 Pros